 - As part of the application for the Music Education Concentration, students must demonstrate that they are making good progress towards completing all degree requirements especially the theory, ear training, and piano class requirements.
 Once accepted into the program, students must continue to make good progress toward completing all degree requirements.
 Students who are unable to meet this standard will complete their degrees in the Music Studies Concentration.
-Good progress towards the degree is defined as maintaining an overall GPA of at least 2.7, no more than one permanent grade below C- in any music class, no grade below B- in any music education concentration class, and having completed at a minimum: - Intro to Music, Music Fundamentals, Piano I, and at least 12 units of GEAR courses (four 3-unit courses) by the end of the student's second semester as an HSU Music Major - At least two of Theory I, Ear Training I, Piano II, and at least 18 units of GEAR courses (six 3-unit courses) by the end of the student's third semester as an HSU Music Major - At least two of Theory II, Ear Training II, Piano III, and at least 24 units of GEAR courses (eight 3-unit courses) plus all of Theory I, Ear Training I, and Piano I by the end of the student's fourth semester as an HSU Music Major - At least two of Theory III, Ear Training III, Piano IV, and at least 30 units of GEAR courses (ten 3-unit courses) plus all of Theory II, Ear Training II, and Piano III) by the end of the student's fifth semester as an HSU Music Major - At least two of Theory IV, Ear Training IV, and at least thirty-six units of GEAR courses (twelve 3-unit courses) (plus all of Theory III, Ear Training III, and Piano IV) by the end of the student's sixth semester as an HSU Music Major - At least forty-two units of GEAR courses (fourteen 3-unit courses), plus Music History to 1750 and Conducting (plus all of Theory IV, Ear Training IV, and Piano IV) by the end of the student's seventh semester as an HSU Music Major - Requests for an exception to any of the above policies will be considered by a committee consisting of three faculty members, including music education faculty and the instructor of any course under discussion.
+Good progress towards the degree is defined as maintaining an overall GPA of at least 2.7, no more than one permanent grade below C- in any music class, no grade below B- in any music education concentration class, and having completed at a minimum: - Intro to Music, Music Fundamentals, Piano I, and at least 12 units of GEAR courses (four 3-unit courses) by the end of the student's second semester as a Cal Poly Humboldt Music Major - At least two of Theory I, Ear Training I, Piano II, and at least 18 units of GEAR courses (six 3-unit courses) by the end of the student's third semester as a Cal Poly Humboldt Music Major - At least two of Theory II, Ear Training II, Piano III, and at least 24 units of GEAR courses (eight 3-unit courses) plus all of Theory I, Ear Training I, and Piano I by the end of the student's fourth semester as a Cal Poly Humboldt Music Major - At least two of Theory III, Ear Training III, Piano IV, and at least 30 units of GEAR courses (ten 3-unit courses) plus all of Theory II, Ear Training II, and Piano III by the end of the student's fifth semester as a Cal Poly Humboldt Music Major - At least two of Theory IV, Ear Training IV, and at least thirty-six units of GEAR courses (twelve 3-unit courses) plus all of Theory III, Ear Training III, and Piano IV by the end of the student's sixth semester as a Cal Poly Humboldt Music Major - At least forty-two units of GEAR courses (fourteen 3-unit courses), plus Music History to 1750 and Conducting, as well as all of Theory IV, Ear Training IV, and Piano IV by the end of the student's seventh semester as a Cal Poly Humboldt Music Major - Requests for an exception to any of the above policies will be considered by a committee consisting of three faculty members, including music education faculty and the instructor of any course under discussion.
 Transfer students will be held to the same grade standards and appeal policy.

-Note: Students applying to the HSU Credential Program in Music (post-Baccalaureate) must have:
+Note: Students applying to the Cal Poly Humboldt Credential Program in Music (post-Baccalaureate) must have:

-- A minimum overall GPA of 2.7, as calculated by the HSU Registrar - No more than one permanent\ grade below C- in any music class
+- A minimum overall GPA of 2.7, as calculated by the Cal Poly Humboldt Registrar - No more than one permanent\ grade below C- in any music class